ngandetchuosi/Project-Paradigm/README.md

 # Project-Paradigm

-This is a redesign of a website.
+This is a simplistic redesign of a website.

 ## Description